JCSDA/jedi-docs/docs/using/jedi_environment/vagrant.rst

 Tunneling to Host from Singularity: jupyter-lab Example
 --------------------------------------

-Tunneling from singularity to the host can enable several useful ways of interacting between the host and the container.
-The benefits are multiple but the syntax for doing it could be described obscure.
-A motivating and primary example case is using `jupyter-notebook`s and `jupyter-lab`.
-The general outlines of establishing the tunnel are followed by a recipe for installing python virtual environments in the container, including `jupyter-lab`.
+Tunneling from Singularity to the host can enable several useful ways of interacting between the host and the container.
+The benefits are multiple but some of the syntax for doing it could be described obscure.
+A motivating example use case is running `jupyter-lab` in Singularity and accessing it from the host machine.
+The general outlines of establishing the tunnel below are followed by a recipe for installing python virtual environments in the container, including `jupyter-lab`.

 Tunneling starts in the Vagrantfile, search "forwarded_port" and set the following line as follows (with your choice of port, we use 8111 throughout):